 Almudena Toral is a visual journalist and filmmaker currently heading films and video at ProPublica as its executive producer.
-Previously, she led the enterprise video team at Univision News Digital – the team covered the U.S. and Latin America through documentaries, photo essays, visuals for interactives and special projects, illustration and animation.
+Previously, she led the enterprise video team at Univision News Digital, covering the U.S. and Latin America through documentaries, photo essays, visuals for interactives and special projects.
 Prior to joining Univision, she taught video storytelling at Craig Newmark Graduate School of Journalism, pursued her own projects worldwide as a freelance journalist and worked at The New York Times and TIME.
 Her work has also been published by The Guardian, AlJazeera, VICE, The Intercept, Canal+, NPR, PBS and other outlets.

 She's a 2020 TED fellow, a 2019-2020 Carter Center fellow and a 2019 Ochberg fellow at the Dart Center at Columbia University.
 Almudena has also been a grantee of The Pulitzer Center on Crisis Reporting, the International Women's Media Foundation and The International Reporting Project.

 For licensing, partnerships, opportunities or just to say hi, drop a line!